PletkaDaniil/WEB_Project/README.md

 - **Comment:** Users can leave comments on posts.

 ### 4. Tagging System
 Every post must include a tag.
 Tags help other users find recommendations for specific movies or actors, provided posts with such tags exist.
+There is also a tag sorting feature that allows users to distinguish whether tags are related to the movie theme or not.

+(**Green** indicates correct items, **red** indicates incorrect ones)

 ### 5. Platform Recommendation System
 The service provides a dedicated recommendation system: